10 STEM High School Programs for Summer 2025

 Application deadline: March 31, 2025 for Early Bird Special and May 31, 2025 for regular enrollment

 This program introduces students to how artificial intelligence and cloud technologies can support humans in our day-to-day activities and propel our species into the future.
-Students will study the latest cloud computing, AI, and Web3 Decentralized Applications technologies, which can be combined to create next-generation, multi-cloud, innovative Intelligent Autonomous Networked (IAN) business and social solutions.
+Students will study the latest cloud computing, AI, and Web3 technologies, including decentralized applications (DApps), which can be combined to create next-generation, multi-cloud, innovative Intelligent Autonomous Networked (IAN) business and social solutions.
 Students will also learn general and subject-specific research and academic writing methods used in universities and scholarly publications.

 Faculty Advisor: Associate Professor, Computer Science, New York University